dlang/DIPs/DIPs/DIP1xxx-ZT.md

 The compiler groups all `in` statements, which must be consecutive, into a single contract, with multiple statements maintaining lexical order in the lowered code.
 It does the same thing with `out` statements, with one restriction: There may be only one `out` statement that defines a return identifier.
 That identifier may still be used in the other `out` statements, if desired.

 By themselves, multiple such `in` and `out` statements seem unnecessary.
-But when unbracketed, readability can improve:
+But when unbracketed, readability can improve.
+This:
 ```d
 in assert(x);
 in assert(y);